Tuzosdaniel12/Employee-Tracker/README.md

 ## Description

 This app is a Content Management System, in this app one can create employees, departments and roles.
-The app used mysql to store all tha the data.
-The app ask for the necessary data to create all employees, departments, and employees.
+The app uses mysql to store all the data.
+The app asks for the necessary data to create all employees, departments, and employees.
 It can also modify existing data based on the prebuilt actions it has.

 ## Installations